110-kenichi/mame/README.md

 *** Changes ***

+2.6.3.0 Fixed RYTHM ch volume calculation on the YM2608 chip.
+        Fixed SCCS, GPCS values calculation.
+		Improved sound channel assignment algorithm to keep last sounding channel.
+If you does not like this, please contact me.
 2.6.2.0 Turned off write cache for frequency register on the real YM2608 and YM2515 chip.
 2.6.1.0 Fixed CH mode set 3 instead of 6 on YM2608.
 Affected only S/W emulation.
 2.6.0.0 Fixed crashing when FM operators was reset.